Research Groups

 Research Interests

 The focus of our study is to understand the developmental mechanisms of cancer and autoimmune diseases, and to develop new treatment strategies for these disorders.
 In clinics, we performed hematopoietic stem cell transplantation for ~100 patients with hematopoietic malignancies.
 In previous studies, we have identified human hematopoietic stem cell subpopulations, and their downstream lineage-committed hematopoietic progenitors.
 Recent studies have shown that these stem and progenitor cells are targets of leukemia transformation.
 We are trying to identify cancer stem cells from various cancer tissues and leukemias in human, and to understand how the hematopoietic stem cell transplantation eventually eradicates cancer stem cells.
 To this end, we have developed killing antibodies that can specifically target cancer stem cells to apply our findings to the clinic.
 Hematopoietic stem cells are the source of all human immune systems including the autoreactive immune cells.
-We are also performing autologous hematopoietic stem cell transplantation in patients with autoimmune disorders, and have success in restoring the normal immune reactions.
+We are also performing autologous hematopoietic stem cell transplantation in patients with autoimmune disorders and have success in restoring the normal immune reactions.

 Contents of Teaching/Research Themes